ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 The CKEditor 4 Vue Integration is currently under development.
 Progress of our work can be tracked in the [CKEditor4-Vue repository](https://github.com/ckeditor/ckeditor4-vue).

 We are open for any valuable feedback.
-Don't hesitate to post any ideas or feature requests in  the [Vue Integration Issue page](https://github.com/ckeditor/ckeditor-dev/issues/2861).
+Don't hesitate to post any ideas or feature requests on the [Vue Integration issue page](https://github.com/ckeditor/ckeditor-dev/issues/2861).